drissg1/DCGAN/README.md

 ### Losses and Optimizers
 Next thing that was needed was to create the loss functions for the generator and the discriminator.

-During the training the Discrimantor will receive batches of real images and batches of fake images that were generated by the Generator model.
+During the training the Discriminator will receive batches of real images and batches of fake images that were generated by the Generator model.
 We calculate the cross entropy loss between a tensor of 1s and the images and a tensor of 0s for the fake images created by the generator.
-The ideal discrimantor would be able to predict a 1 for all the real images and a 0 for the images that were generated - cauing the respective losses to be zero.
+The ideal discriminator would be able to predict a 1 for all the real images and a 0 for the images that were generated - causing the respective losses to be zero.
 We add up the loss for each to get the total loss for the discriminator.

 ```Python
 def discriminator_loss(real_output, fake_output):